saifhaq/alma/README.md

 quantize it, see the [`MNIST example`](./examples/mnist/README.md#overview) directory.
 These more advanced use cases
 include:
-- Feeding in a single tensor rather than a dataloader, and having the data tensor implicitly initialise an internal data loader.
+- Feeding in a single tensor rather than a dataloader, and having the data tensor implicitly initialise an internal data loader inside of `benchmark_model`.
 - Using argparser for easy control and experimentation, including selecting conversion methods with numerical indices.
 - Dealing with error handling.
 If any conversion method fails, `alma` will fail gracefully for that method